Carreau/phd-dissertation/parts/part1.rst

 implying a symmetry breaking as in the bead motility system.
-In the case of strong attachment, the liposome actin-cortex will accumulate tension until it has enough force to crush the supporting lipid layer, thus collapsing the liposome :cite:`Carvalho2013`.
-This system also allows the observation over time giving extra insight into the dynamics of the actin network.
+In the case of strong attachment, the liposome actin-cortex will accumulate tension until it has enough force to crush the supporting lipid layer, thus collapsing the liposome :cite:`Carvalho2013`,(:num:`Fig #fig-peeling-scheme`).
+This system also allows the observation over time giving extra insight into the dynamics of the actin network (:num:`Fig #fig-peeling-3d`).

+.. _fig-peeling-scheme:
 .. figure:: /figs/joel-2-11.png
     :alt: Nothing
     :width: 80%